veertuinc/anka-docs/anka-virtualization-cli/getting-started/installing-the-anka-virtualization-package.md

   </tr>
 </tbody>
 </table>
-<small>** Connecting to the VM over port forwarding for the first time after installing Anka will show a prompt on the host's desktop saying `"Allow ankahv-arm64 to find devices on local networks"`.
+<small>** Connecting to the VM over port forwarding for the first time will show a prompt on the host's desktop saying `"Allow ankahv-arm64 to find devices on local networks"`.
 You will need to manually approve this until a solution is provided by Apple.</small>
 </div>
 {{< /rawhtml >}}